BOARD OF DIRECTORS:

 Trainer in Computers: We need staff to train our residents (members) in the use of the community computers we provide in the homes.
 If you could provide beginner training in how to use laptops, how to access the internet, and basics in Microsoft Word and Excel, that would be great.
 We want to increase the job skills of our KHOC home family members.

 Employment Coordinators: KHOC seeks to create an amazing employment program to provide its members – whatever their previous work experience – with job readiness skills, long-term employment acquisition, and enabling them to regain the confidence and the motivation needed to obtain greater economic independence.
-Helping members find and keep jobs within the larger community has been a primary goal of the famous Fountain House Program, and KHOC seeks to copy their successful program.
 Employment Coordinators are key to their success, by making contacts with business owners as well as government agencies, and helping create appropriate opportunities.
-This would include setting up Transitional Employment (TE) opportunities [this is a part-time work program that sets members up to work in companies around Kitsap County giving them the skills and experience they need to find permanent employment], as well as Supported Employment (SE) [this is a competitive process in which KHOC members contend for jobs at Kitsap County organizations against others that do not face the same challenges.
-KHOC Employment Coordinators help members navigate this process by building relationships with employers and providing member training and support.]
+This would include setting up Transitional Employment (TE) opportunities [this is a part-time work program that sets members up to work in companies around Kitsap County giving them the skills and experience they need to find permanent employment], as well as Supported Employment (SE) [this is a competitive process in which KHOC members contend for jobs at Kitsap County organizations against others that do not face the same challenges].
+KHOC Employment Coordinators help members navigate this process by building relationships with employers and providing member training and support.

 Management System Program Head: We need a professional with experience in Management Systems to assist us in further developing our “Supportive Housing Management System,” as explained on our SHMS web page (under the “Leadership” drop down menu).